How to Attract Bees

 - To prepare your garden, remove any dead or old plants and weeds.

-- Apply evenly a generous layer of Daltons Enriched Compost or Daltons Organic Compost approx 40L per 2m2 and thoroughly work it into the soil.
+- Evenly apply a generous layer of Daltons Enriched Compost or Daltons Organic Compost approx 40L per 2m2 and thoroughly work it into the soil.
 You can also add in Daltons Premium Garden Mix or Goldcote Planting Mix – depending on your garden type.

 - If growing in raised planters or gardens, fill up the site with a combination of Daltons Enriched Compost and Daltons Premium Garden Mix.